mcneb10/swcnoops/README.md

-# SWCNoOps
+# SwcNoOps
-Star wars commander private server
+Star Wars Commander private server.

+This is my reverse engineer of the server to run the game Star Wars Commander privately.
+More details to come soon.